• 19 Million Mule Steps Wins WINNIE Award

 • How Adeline Hallot Went From Cart Traveler to Horse Traveler: Part 2/2

-What’s it like to spend 3 years traveling from France to Spain with two dogs, two horses, a mule, a cat and a chicken?
-Adeline Hallot did exactly that.
-My wife Julia and I recently spent two days visiting with Adeline.
-This is Part 2 of the two-part series I’m writing about her.
-In Part … Read more
+What’s it like to spend three years traveling from France to Spain with two dogs, two horses, a mule, a cat and a chicken?
+You should ask Adeline Hallot, because that’s exactly what she did.
+My wife Julia and I visited with Adeline this summer and got her story.
+This is Part 2 of the … Read more

 Current Ramble